This accessibility statement applies to careerswales.gov.wales, and microsites and applications managed by Careers Wales.

 Preparation of this accessibility statement

-We used this approach to deciding on a sample of pages to ask Shaw Trust Accessibility Services to test:
+We used this approach to decide on a sample of pages for testing: